Transforming the Library

 Are you, or someone you know, interested in getting in on the ground floor and helping us forge ahead?

 CTCC’s 2019 Project of the Year renews Cranberry’s library

 Makerspaces have become all the rage in America’s schools over the past decade.
 Think of them as small workshops, outfitted with tools ranging from very high tech to no tech at all.
 What they share in common are work benches designed for collaboration and equipped for making things in a hands-on learning environment.

 It’s an idea which has spread beyond the classroom to include private subscription makerspaces, foundation supported shops, commercial prototyping studios, and now public libraries.
-By next summer, Cranberry’s public library will be among them, thanks to its selection as CTCC’s 2019 Project of the Year.
+Opening in April 2020, Cranberry’s public library will be among them, thanks to its selection as CTCC’s 2019 Project of the Year.

 What, exactly, do people make in a makerspace?

 Practically anything.
 Projects typically include coding, 3-D printing, electronics, robotics, sewing, woodworking, and video along with much, much more.
 That mix can also change over time.
 But what is constant about makerspaces is that they create an environment for users of different ages to work either together, alone, or with outside experts to learn through experimentation and to have access to the tools they need for creative projects.